BlueBrain/hpcbench/docs/campaign.rst

 * node: value of ben-sh "-n" option.

+This also includes environment variables (prefixed with $).
-For instance for a daily report with the node name inside the directory, you can use: "hpcbench-{node}-%Y%m%d"
+For instance for a daily report with the node name inside the directory, you can use: "hpcbench-{node}-$USER-%Y%m%d"

 Network configuration reference
 -------------------------------